 2) It’s difficult to keep home life and work life separate when you work where you live and live where you work.
 Some entrepreneurs are adamant about office hours, but that approach doesn’t always work for me.
 I like to work when I’m inspired, and sometimes that’s at 10 pm, you know?
 Try splitting your workday into sections, scheduling hours for working both IN your business and ON your business.
 Scheduling breaks to get up and stretch, refill your whiskey (I mean water), and play with your dog is also a good idea.

 3) Have a dedicated workspace (even if it’s just a cozy corner!) so you can keep all your work shit together.
 I don’t always work at my desk, but I know that if I need the space I have it, and if I’m looking for an important document or my camera charger I know exactly where they are.

 4) Some days you might just REALLY not feel like working.
 So don’t.
 What’s the point of working for yourself if you don’t have the freedom to make your own schedule?
 But on days that you really do need to get something done, make a deal with yourself that you’ll work on it for just thirty minutes.
 You can even set a timer.
 I’ll bet once you get going it will be easy to finish your project, and if not you can call it a day knowing you put in a solid effort.

 5) It’s actually pretty easy for me to work from home because I wake up every day excited to get to work.
-If you’re constantly fighting procrastination it might be time to take another look at your business to make sure it’s what you really want to be doing, or to consider working in another setting like a co-working space or a coffee shop.
+If you’re constantly fighting procrastination, it might be time to consider working in another setting, like a co-working space or a coffee shop.
+It might also be time to take another look at your business to make sure it’s the kind of work you really want to be doing.